 Rotary Club of Taroudant

 Providing support to disadvantaged people in a variety of ways, with a particular focus on health.
 We’ve made donations of medical supplies and clothes for distribution through their network.
 Each year at the end of the season any surplus donations are taken by 4 x 4 to the more remote villages that we cannot reach with our vehicles.

 A charity which has its roots in North Africa, SPANA does wonderful work at its veterinary centres in Morocco to improve the welfare of working animals – mules, donkeys, oxen and horses, including the horses which pull carriages in Marrakech.
-Vets contribute time and resources both to caring for the animals and to encouraging compassion for animals through education.We raise awareness about the existence of SPANA and invite support for the projects.
+Vets contribute time and resources both to caring for the animals and to encouraging compassion for animals through education.We raise awareness about the existence of SPANA and invite support for their projects.

 Support to Schools